-I use "Site Build It" tools at the bar below and other images to empower this page about Gondar in Ethiopia and the entire 100 Beautiful Sites in the World.
+I use "Solo Build It" tools at the bar below and other images to empower this page about Gondar in Ethiopia and the entire 100 Beautiful Sites in the World.
 Thanks to those strong website building and optimizing tools.

 Attention: This column helps you find many beautiful sights in Africa, beautiful tourists' attractions in Africa and cheap travel deals, cheap hotels and many other things.
 Use the search box or the information and images below.

 Are you living in any place in the African Savannah?

 Are you from any place in the African Savannah, but living abroad?

 Well, tell us about your place to enjoy reading about it and upload pictures from it using the form at Any Beautiful City.
 Then get some useful ebooks to read when you submit the form.

 * Please, always write good details in short sentences and short paragraphs, check your writing and then submit it when you were sure that there is not any mistake.
 See examples of how to write short paragraphs at the main column of the page.

 Did you know that the rainforest in East Africa is somehow similar to the Amazon Rainforest?

 Did you know of any differences, or perhaps facts about the importance of the rainforest?